Financial Aid Resources

 Student Flyer-Spanish

-HCHS Scholarships (specifically for HCHS Students)
+HCHS Scholarships (specifically for HCHS Seniors)

 Area College/University Scholarships

-Foundation for FGC Scholarship Application
+• Foundation for FGC Scholarship Application

-More than $600,000 in scholarship funds are available for the upcoming 2023-2024 academic year.
+More than $600,000 in scholarship funds are available.

 Once you’re admitted to FGC, complete the short application to be matched with available scholarships!